-The number of tourists in 2012 set a record for Las Vegas that had not been broken in over five years – over 39 million people visited the city!
+Things To Do In Las Vegas Without Gambling – The number of tourists set a record for Las Vegas that had not been broken in over five years.

 From “Sin City”, “Capital of Second Chances” and “Entertainment Capital of the World” – Las Vegas has many nicknames giving you clues as to what makes this city so popular.

 In this place, people let their hair down, act a little crazy and do things they normally wouldn’t.

 Las Vegas Natural History Museum

 Quick nine minute ride from The Palazzo Las Vegas, the museum features permanent exhibits such as treasures found in an Egyptian tomb of the famous pharaoh King Tut that includes a mummy, and a dinosaur exhibit where the dinosaurs move including a 35 foot Tyrannosaurus Rex that roars.

 In May of 2013, the Las Vegas Natural History Museum will open a new exhibit called Secrets of the Deep that will feature creatures that live in the ocean.